Use these troubleshooting tips to address errors or issues that you may encounter while upgrading your database.

 When you upgrade Oracle Database Standard Edition (SE) starter databases, the SE server cannot upgrade components that are not included with starter databases, because these components require options that are not installed in the Standard Edition release.

-After you upgrade an Oracle Database Standard Edition database, components may have a
+After you upgrade an Oracle Database Standard Edition database, components may have a STATUS value of

 OPTION OFF in the